godotengine/godot-docs/tutorials/best_practices/data_preferences.rst

       though.
 Done by re-sorting the Array after every edit and writing an ordered-aware search algorithm.

-Godot implements Dictionary as an ``HashMap<Variant, Variant, VariantHasher, StringLikeVariantComparator>``.
+Godot implements Dictionary as a ``HashMap<Variant, Variant, VariantHasher, StringLikeVariantComparator>``.
 The engine stores a small array (initialized to 2^3 or 8 records) of key-value pairs.
 When one attempts to access a value, they provide it a key.
 It then *hashes* the key, i.e. converts it into a number.
 The "hash" is used to calculate the index